12 Best Things to do in Kelowna, BC

 Delta hotels – This is the best high budget hotel in Kelowna.
 It does come at a hefty price of $420 a night but it’s superbly located.
 It has both an indoor and outdoor pool as well as an onsite casino!
 If you can afford it, treat yourself!

-I hope this blog has helped you have a wonderful holiday in Kelowna!
+Thanks so much for reading!
+We honestly appreciate it so much!
+I hope this blog has helped you have a wonderful holiday in Kelowna.
 It is truly a beautiful city and one I hope you enjoy as much as I did!

 If you have any questions please leave them below and we will get back to you!
 Also if you liked this travel guide check out all our Canada travel guides here or these related articles below!